-Breaks enable the formatting of the paragraph to continue.
-This is useful if you want to add line breaks to a bulleted section or keep blocks of text together in the same paragraph for styling purposes.
+Breaks enable the formatting of your text to be carried over.
+This is useful if you want to add line breaks to a bulleted section or keep the same style going in another text block.

-Tip #5 – Resizing The WordPress Visual Editor
+Tip #5 – How To Resize The WordPress Content Editor

-By default, the Full Height Editor function is activated, providing users with a responsive and self-adjusting editor …
+By default, the Full Height Editor function is turned on, providing users with a responsive and self-adjusting content editor …

-An easy way to check if the Full Height Editor function is enabled or not, is to look at either of the following tell-tale signs:
+You can easily determine whether the Full Height Editor function is active or not, by looking at the following tell-tale signs:

-- If you cannot see the scrollbar, then the Full Height Editor feature is turned on …
+- If the Distraction-Free Writing button can be seen, then the Full Height Editor function is enabled,

-(How to tell if the Full Height Editor feature is enabled)
+(How to tell if the Full Height Editor feature is turned on)

-With the full height editor feature enabled, the WordPress content box automatically resizes as you type to fit more content …
+When the full height editor feature is enabled, the content area should automatically expand to accommodate your writing …

-(Your content area automatically resizes as you type)
+(The WordPress content editor area should automatically resize as you type)

-If the Full Height Editor feature is inactive, the editor scrollbar will display once your text exceeds the visible space inside the editor …
+If the Full Height Editor function has been switched off, you will see the editor scrollbar appear once your content exceeds the size of the text editor area …

 (Full Height Editor function disabled)

-Additionally, you will not see the Distraction-Free Writing menu button displayed in the Visual Editor …
+Additionally, you will not see the Distraction-Free Writing button the Distraction-Free Writing feature will not be shown in the Visual Editor tab …

-If your Full Height Editor function is disabled, you can resize your text box using the text box resizing feature …
+If the Full Height Editor function has been disabled, you can adjust the size your text box using the text box resizing feature …

 (Text Box Resizing Feature)

-Just click and drag the text box to resize your editor …
+Inside your Post or Page screens, click and drag the bottom right-hand corner of your text box to resize it …

-Your editor will expand to the new size …
+Your text box will enlarge to the new size …

-Tip #6 – Distraction-Free Writing Tool – Additional Info
+Tip #6 – Using The Distraction-Free Writing Functionality

-Distraction-Free Writing functionality requires that the full-height editor is enabled in the Screen Options area (see further below).
+Distraction-Free Writing mode requires the full-height editor to is enabled in Screen Options (see further below).

 You can use Distraction Free Writing with both the Visual and Text editor and switch between the two tabs while working …

-To eliminate all writing distractions try combining the Distraction-Free writing tool & the built-in Full Screen option of browsers like Google Chrome & Firefox …
+To eliminate all distractions try combining Distraction-Free writing with the built-in Full-Screen option of browsers like Google Chrome & Firefox …

-(Distraction-Free Writing Screens – WordPress Only vs WordPress & Full Screen Browser)
+(Distraction-Free Writing Mode – WordPress Only vs WordPress & Full Screen Browser)

-With Distraction-Free Writing mode activated and the Full-Screen function of your web browser enabled, the current page will completely fill the screen, leaving only the title and the content of the page or post you’re working visible.
+With Distraction-Free writing activated and the Full Screen function of your browser enabled, the current page completely fills the screen, leaving you completely free to focus on your writing.

-To activate the Full-Screen option in your browser, go to your browser options menu and click on the buttons shown below …
+To turn on the Full Screen feature either Firefox or Chrome, go to your browser menu and click on the icons shown below …

-To enable both the Full Height Editor and Distraction-Free Writing Mode functionalities, click on the Screen Options tab (found in the top right-hand corner of your WP administration screen) …
+To enable both the Full Height Editor and Distraction-Free Writing Mode functionalities, click the Screen Options tab in the top right-hand area of your WordPress admin screen …

 (Screen Options Tab)

-In the Additional settings section, enable the full-height editor and distraction free functionality option …
+In the Additional settings section, select Enable the full-height editor and distraction free functionality …

 (Enable full-height editor and distraction-free functionality)

-One last tip worth mentioning is that you can convert emoticons to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) area …
+One final tip worth mentioning is that you can convert emoticons (e.g. 😛 ) to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) area …

 Congratulations!
-Now you know how to use your WordPress visual editor.
+Now you know how to use the visual editor in WordPress.